 Orlando sure knows how to celebrate holidays, and Halloween at Orlando’s theme parks is no different!
 From the not-so-scary Disney event to the terrifying HHN (Halloween Horror Nights) at Universal, the attractions in Orlando are putting on an unforgettable Halloween party for all of their guests.
 It is a great time to attend the theme parks since most offer discounted tickets or Florida resident specials.

 Halloween Horror Nights, Universal Studios

 Universal Orlando will surely frighten you with their famous Halloween Horror Nights.
 This event has won a Golden Ticket Award many years running, so you can be sure they’ve got a lot of scary fun.
-There is live entertainment including the popular Bill and Ted’s Excellent Halloween Adventure (2017 is the last year for this show), all-new haunted houses and frightening scare zones.
+There is live entertainment, haunted houses and frightening scare zones.
 Halloween Horror Nights is a separately ticketed event.
-It runs on select nights from mid-September to the first day or so in November.
+It runs on select nights from early September through October and often into the first day or so in November.
 Select rides will be open during the event.
 You cannot come in costume, just come prepared to be scared.
 This event is not suitable for small children (under 13).

 Tips For Halloween Horror Nights: